What Is Lyme Disease?

 Lyme disease is a disease caused by a bacteria known as Borrelia burgdorferi.
 The disease is transmitted from an infected animal to an uninfected animal through the bite of a tick.
 Lyme disease is considered a zoonotic disease because it can be spread from animals to people. .

 Your dog can get Lyme disease if he is bitten by an infected tick.
 Canine Lyme disease is not directly contagious from one dog to another or from dogs to people, however.

 In dogs, the most common sign of Lyme disease is lameness which may shift from one leg to another.
 Other signs include fever, depression, swollen lymph nodes, lack of appetite and irritability.
 In more serious cases, the kidneys may become involved, causing what is referred to as Lyme disease nephritis.

 How Is Lyme Disease Diagnosed?

-Infection with canine Lyme disease is readily diagnosed through the use of a patient-side blood test.
+Exposure to canine Lyme disease is readily diagnosed through the use of a patient-side blood test.
 In some parts of the United States, the number of dogs with positive tests for Lyme disease is quite high.
 In the Northeast, as many as 50% of the dogs tested are found to be positive.
 However, of those, a large percentage (as many as 85-95%) will never show signs of disease.